 Dr Chanèl Rossouw

 TB crept into my life slowly, long before I started coughing.
-I felt tired and my sense of humor took a dive; not unusual to experience from time to time since the ER environment is often intense.
+I felt tired and my sense of humor took a dive; not unusual to experience from time to time since the emergency room (ER) is often intense.
 But it worsened no matter how much space I tried to create in my life.
 I struggled to work and socialize so I took fewer shifts and withdrew, eventually struggling to work at even half my usual capacity.

 Exhaustion slowed my life to a cold pace, but in the emergency room, my heart started racing when things went into a spin.
 I’ve been in ER for years, accustomed to replacing that initial jolt of emergency-related stress with a sense of calmness and decisive control.
-Now I would intermittently back away to the doctors’ room, trying to calm myself.
-Fatigue made me apprehensive about doing resuscitations; I worried that I wouldn’t have the capacity to think clearly.
+Now the lack of capacity I had made me back away to the doctors’ room, trying to calm myself.
+Fatigue and mental cloudiness made me apprehensive about doing resuscitations; I worried that I wouldn’t be able to think clearly.
 “This is crazy; I can’t feel this way!
 I need to be in control, I need to handle whatever comes in through those doors!”
-I still remember how dark it felt during this time.

 I spent all my free time on the mountain, drawing on nature to calm me, but eventually stopped even that.
 I remember looking up at Table Mountain one afternoon, unable to feel its usual call.
-I searched for the emotion that usually rose to the warm sun and blue sky, but felt blocked from the outside world, able to see it but unable to feel it.
-I didn’t have the energy to show up to everyday things in my life, not to mention things I loved.
+I searched for the emotion that usually rose to the warm sun and blue sky, but felt blocked from the outside world, as if I was in a bubble, able to see it but unable to feel it.
+I didn’t have the energy to show up to everyday things in my life, not to mention the things I loved.
 I became cynical and lost my compassion, behaving in uncharacteristic ways and becoming more and more removed from the sense of meaning I had.
 Alarm bells started to sound.
 “What’s happening to me?
-Am I depressed?
-Do I have burnout?”
+Am I depressed?”

 Were it lifted

 Everything is new